In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 Find a way to regularly decrease your stress levels in a healthy way.

-Talking with friends, pick up a new hobby, listening to music, or reading may help take your mind off the stressors of daily life.
+Talking with friends, picking up a new hobby, listening to music, or reading may help take your mind off the stressors of daily life.

 Get Some Sleep